quicwg/base-drafts/draft-ietf-quic-transport.md

   {{?RFC7301}} for this purpose)

 The first CRYPTO frame from a client MUST be sent in a single packet.
-Any second attempt that is triggered by address validation (see {{validate-new}}) MUST also be sent within a single packet.
+Any second attempt that is triggered by address validation (see
+{{validate-handshake}}) MUST also be sent within a single packet.
 This avoids having to reassemble a message from multiple packets.

 The first client packet of the cryptographic handshake protocol MUST fit within a 1232 octet QUIC packet payload.
 This includes overheads that reduce the space